 3. Why do people need to take notice of you especially?

 The next time a business coach tells you to explain your USP, tell them about your brand – the business and how you operate.
-Your USP is how you approach challenges, understand problems, anticipate needs, deliver customer service, etc.
+Your USP is how you approach challenges, understand problems, anticipate customer needs, deliver customer service, etc.

 You’re highly unlikely to be the only one doing what you do.
 If you have something unique – great.
 But so many businesses compete in a market place with many others offering the same products and services.
 It’s how they operate and deliver that’s extraordinary.
 People buy people as much as they buy products and services.
-How you deliver your business is a big part of the ‘contract ‘you have with your customers.
+How you deliver your business is a big part of the contract you have with your customers.

 So alongside the straightforward sales detail, reveal your customer-led approaches.
 Are you quicker than your competitors for some reason?
 Do your customers lead you to do something in a particular way?